eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 When the `Publisher_X_ownership_strength` is updated (for instance, via command line using `ros2 param set` command), the parameter callback is raised, and the `eprosima::fastdds::dds::DataWriter` handle is used to update its ownership strength.
-Below, a snippet of code from the contructor of the node, where the parameter is declared, the subscription to its changes is registered, and the callback to be run on the parameter change event is defined.
+Below, a snippet of code from the constructor of the node, where the parameter is declared, the subscription to its changes is registered, and the callback to be run on the parameter change event is defined.

 .. literalinclude:: /resources/tutorials/core/qos/mutable/vulcanexus_change_mutable_qos/src/change_mutable_qos_publisher.cpp
     :language: c++